-After He spoke to each one, He then added, “go in peace”.
+Wherever Jesus spoke about faith making you well, He then added, “go in peace”.
 The word for peace in the Syriac is shalom.
-If one uses a Hebrew dictionary to look up this word, and in this instance Marcus Jastrow’s Talmud Dictionary, the root of this term means to be whole, complete, perfection, soundness, health, peace.
+If one uses a Hebrew dictionary to look up this word, and in this instance, Marcus Jastrow’s Talmud Dictionary, the root of this term means to be whole, complete, perfection, soundness, health, peace.
 It is a synonym with the word saved.
 These women had no more crushing worries.
 They were content — free from the forces of life and circumstances that controlled their thoughts and bodies.

 The Syriac agrees with the Latin, the emphasis is not merely an action, or a prepared emotional or mental state for the world to come, it is about improvement of the overall person’s mental, physical and spiritual condition to what it ought to be, both now and in the hereafter.

 The idiom refers to the practice and authority that Jesus and few others can ever achieve, but there is an application for the followers of Jesus.
 It means that whatever a person is lacking, Christians are to meet that particular need in an individual’s life.